 rated 4-5 out of 5 in assessing their tendency to overcommit to too many activities at once

-rated 2 out of 5 in assessing their likelihood of checking an organizer before committing to a new activity
+rated 2 out of 5 in assessing their likelihood of checking an organizer before making a new commitment

 The responses I received from the survey helped craft a user persona representative of my target audience.
 The average user is someone who strives to achieve balance between school and work.